kekeli-the-light/ml-beginner/README.md

 # The Machine Learning Journey
 This repository contains everything I do in my machine learning journey<br>
 Follow me on hasnode at http://hashnode.com/@kekeli for content on machine learning.<br>
+If you're a beginner checkout my article on a machine learning guide   <br>
 ## Resources
 In this Repository you will find books, dataset and models I built while learning ML.<br>
 <br>